How to Make FREE Wi-Fi Calls While Traveling Overseas

 The benefits of Wi-Fi Calling include:

-- It’s included at no additional charge with your existing voice plan and compatible device.
+- It’s included at no additional charge with your existing voice plan and a compatible device.

-- You can make and receive calls in Wi-Fi using your phone number.
+- You can make and receive calls on Wi-Fi using your phone number.

 - Wi-Fi calls to US numbers are free, even while traveling internationally.